EU AI Act Compliance Audit

 Why this matters

 The EU AI Act is in phased enforcement.
-High-risk AI system obligations land on 2 August 2026.
+Following the political agreement of 7 May 2026, Annex III high-risk AI system obligations now apply from 2 December 2027.
 Most regulated SMEs in Ireland do not yet know which of their AI tools trigger those obligations, what documentation is required, or what governance architecture needs to be in place.

 Shadow AI makes this harder.
 Staff adopt AI tools informally, outside procurement and IT.
 The systems management knows about are rarely all the systems actually in use.
 An inventory built on what management thinks is in use will miss the tools that carry the most compliance risk.